HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### External Calls

 Assemblers and compilers should not create different calling sequences depending on whether particular call is local to a module or referring to a procedure in another module.
 Procedure calls are thus always local calls.
 Likewise a called function will return via a local branch.
+En external call is defined as a call that changes module boundaries.
 When a call is crossing a module boundary, small pieces of code need to be added which perform the additional work.
 These code sequences are called **stubs**.
-There are import stubs that are added for a procedure that makes an external call and export stubs for procedure that are a target for an external call.
+In general, there are import stubs that are added for a procedure that makes an external call and export stubs for procedure that are a target for an external call.
+The following figure shows the general flow of control.

 ```
        Calling module "A"                                       Called module "B"